 General gripes about the employer’s management team, management style, and quality of benefits, for example, are not protected and could result in termination.
 Human Resources departments have undergone changes in recent years.

-Why Is HR Not Your Friend?
+HR is Not Your Friend

 Many employees consider their employer’s Human Resources department to be their advocate, and many employers have “rebranded” their Human Resources departments to make them sound and feel more “employee-friendly.”
 Clever monikers to put employees at ease include: